Mangrove red snapper: Fisheries

-Mangrove red snapper is a popular and important commercial and recreational fish throughout its range, and considered to be an excellent food fish.
+Mangrove red snapper is a popular and important commercial and recreational fish throughout its range, and considered to be an excellent food fish, which allows it to command a relatively high market price.

 For fishermen, the telltale sign of a hooked mangrove red snapper is the explosive run for cover once the bait (or lure) is taken.
 Many fish (and so lures) are lost once they reach the protection of the snags as a result of their initial burst of speed.